awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 For a complete example, see [kms\_multi\_region\_keys\.cpp](https://github.com/aws/aws-encryption-sdk-c/tree/master/examples/kms_multi_region_keys.cpp) in the AWS Encryption SDK for C repository on GitHub\.

 ```
+/* Decrypt in discovery mode with a multi-Region KMS key */

 /* Load error strings for debugging */
 aws_cryptosdk_load_error_strings();